akeneo/pim-community-dev/UPGRADE-1.5.md

     │   ├── DataGridBundle          -> move generic classes to Oro/DataGridBundle, move specific related to product to Pim/EnrichBundle
     │   ├── EnrichBundle            -> ?could contain all Akeneo PIM UI (except independent bundles as workflow, pam)?
     │   ├── FilterBundle            -> should be merged in Oro/DataGridBundle for generic classes and move to EnrichBundle for specific related to product
-    │   ├── ImportExportBundle      -> should be merged to EnrichBundle
+    │   ├── ImportExportBundle      -> ?should be merged to EnrichBundle?
     │   ├── InstallerBundle
     │   ├── JsFormValidationBundle
-    │   ├── NavigationBundle        -> should be merged to EnrichBundle?
+    │   ├── NavigationBundle        -> ?should be merged to EnrichBundle?
     │   ├── NotificationBundle
     │   ├── PdfGeneratorBundle
     │   ├── ReferenceDataBundle
     │   ├── TransformBundle         -> ?could re-work normalizer/denormalizer part and drop other parts?
     │   ├── TranslationBundle
-    │   ├── UIBundle                -> should be merged to EnrichBundle
+    │   ├── UIBundle                -> ?to merge to EnrichBundle or keep it for third party libraries?
     │   ├── UserBundle              -> ?what to do with Oro/UserBundle?
     │   ├── VersioningBundle
     │   └── WebServiceBundle